-In 1913 the Pennsylvania System was abandoned and Eastern State became a prison.
+In 1913 the Pennsylvania System was abandoned, and Eastern State Penitentiary became a prison.
 This is also in PDF form.